hnsl/librcd/blog-post.md

 ### You can help

 There is a lot of things I want to improve in librcd if I had the resources.
 You can help!
 [Simply go to the issues page and pick something interesting](https://github.com/jumpstarter-io/librcd/issues).
 Don't be afraid to send me a pull request if you want something changed or updated.
-You can also spread the word to people who might find librcd interesting.
+You can also help by telling your friends about librcd.

 Thanks for reading!